FEATURE: Empty Words: Can Independent Journalism Survive in the Long-Term?

 PHOTO CREDIT: cottonbro studio/Pexels

 I feel, if we are to see independent journalism continue, and it really does need to survive and flourish, then the work needs to be shared and appreciated more.
-We all have busy lives, so it may not be viable to read everything people like me share.
-Though, this month alone, I have written so many interesting features that have got nothing.
+Funding and money needs to be available to music journalism.
+We cannot do the work for free.
+What is frustrating for me is that I know I could not realistically charge for people to view my content, and I feel that would drive people away.
+We need to keep music journalism free, I feel.
+This month alone, I have written so many interesting features that have got nothing.
 Or view little in terms of interaction.
 Given the hours dedicated to producing those features and the time sacrificed, it makes me wonder whether independent journalism can ever survive.
 Unless you are an established brand or you have this growing and willing audience, how pragmatic is for me and few like me to gain a foothold and remain years from now?!
 The only way I can keep going is by keeping my site free and my costs low.
 The only think I pay for is website subscription and domain name.
 I will buy albums now and then, yet gigs are a luxury rather than a necessity.
 Also, given the fact that I do not have a huge following, I cannot realistically charge people for looking at my stuff.
 I don’t engage with advertisers as I hate it and it always gambling sites and sh*ts like that I want nothing to do with!
-I know Substack is good to earn a little money, but once more, how much are you going to earn?!
-It seems like the chances of making any real money are slim.
 For me, I want my work shared because, the more people that see it, the more people follow me.
 Major artists and labels might then read something I do and that provides opportunities.
 Low engagement and poor metrics is not attractive for artists when you approach them for interviews.
+But I know this is not the fault of my followers and people who view my work.

 PHOTO CREDIT: Pixabay/Pexels